morningspace/kubemacro-hub/macros/docs/delete-pod-by-svc.md

 ### **Dependencies**

+To run this macro, it requires below dependencies to be installed at first:

-* jq
+* `jq`
 * [get-pod-by-svc](docs/get-pod-by-svc.md)
 * [delete-res](docs/delete-res.md)

 ### **Code**

-?> To install this macro, copy the code into a local file and save as `delete-pod-by-svc.sh` in `$HOME/.kubemacro`.
+?> To install this macro, you can download it [here](bin/delete-pod-by-svc.sh ':ignore delete-pod-by-svc'), or copy the following code into a local file named as `delete-pod-by-svc.sh`, then put it in `$HOME/.kubemacro` directory for KubeMacro to pick up.

 [filename](../bin/delete-pod-by-svc.sh ':include :type=code shell')